KrauseFx/krausefx.com/_posts/2017-01-31-scaling-open-source-communities.md

 Many bigger open source projects introduced a VISION.md (e.g.[fastlane](https://github.com/fastlane/fastlane/blob/master/VISION.md),[danger](https://github.com/danger/danger/blob/master/VISION.md)) that describes the bigger-picture goal of a project and the overall philosophy.

-This enables contributors of the project to say “No” to feature requests or PRs by referencing the written agreement in the repository.
+This enables contributors of the project to say "No" to feature requests or PRs by referencing the written agreement in the repository.
 The beauty of this approach is also that everyone has the opportunity to submit PRs for the VISION.md document to propose changes in the policies.

 ### Scaling contribution